Product Gifting vs. Product Seeding:

 | Scalability | Moderate | High |

-When to Use Gifting vs. Seeding: The Decision Framework
+When to Use Product Gifting vs. Seeding: The Decision Framework

-The biggest mistake brands make is treating these as interchangeable.
-They’re not.
-Use the wrong one at the wrong stage and you’ll burn budget, frustrate influencers, and get no results.
+The biggest mistake brands make is treating product gifting and product seeding as interchangeable.
+They are not.
+Use the wrong one at the wrong stage and you will burn budget, frustrate influencers, and get no results.

 You need content fast